The Best Plant-Based Salad Dressings

 • 1 tsp sea salt

-• Half or less of a serrano pepper optional, if you like heat!
+• Half or less of a serrano pepper optional, if you like heat

 Peach Dijon Vinaigrette

-This is from my Grilled Peach and Farro Salad!
+This dressing is from my Grilled Peach and Farro Salad!
 It's such a summer go-to for us that I just couldn't resist including it here.

 This is my favorite dressing to make during the summer!
 It's light and bright, and pairs beautifully with any salad involving fruit and/or fresh herbs.
 It also takes about one minute to make, so it's a great last-minute dressing or marinade.
 Change it up by using any fruity, infused balsamic.